 A Divorce Roadmap

 Ending a marriage is challenging under the best of circumstances.
 Many people devote significant attention and resources to their marriages and families, and it is difficult to make the decision to part ways and begin separate lives.
 The process may be relatively straightforward if you can reach an agreement on every related issue with your partner.
 In many cases, however, spouses divorce in part because they no longer agree on certain matters, and they find themselves unable to reach agreement on one or more major issues during the proceedings.
-Therefore, it is wise to obtain legal advice from an experienced family law attorney at Goldstein Law Group if you are contemplating dissolving a marriage in Monmouth County or the surrounding area.Roadmap for Dissolving a Marriage in New Jersey
+Therefore, it is wise to obtain legal advice from an experienced family law attorney at Goldstein Law Group if you are contemplating dissolving a marriage.
+Our Middlesex and Monmouth County divorce lawyers can guide you through the process.Roadmap for Dissolving a Marriage in New Jersey

 You can only file for a divorce in New Jersey if either you or your spouse is a bona fide resident of the state and continues to be a resident at the time you commence the proceedings.
 You also must have been a bona fide resident of New Jersey for one year immediately before you file for divorce.
 The proceedings start when a Complaint for Divorce is filed and served upon the other spouse as required under the law.
 The Complaint must state a recognized ground for divorce under New Jersey law.
 The filing spouse must prove the reason stated in the paperwork to the court.